-To maximise the potential for innovation, the scientific remit for Pathfinder awards is broad in scope from basic to clinical to health services and policies as well as to social aspects of neurodegenerative diseases.
+To maximise the potential for innovation, the scientific remit for Pathfinder awards is broad in scope from basic to clinical and healthcare aspects of neurodegenerative diseases.
 Projects may include studies to illuminate our understanding of neurodegenerative mechanisms or create technological advances to support novel diagnostic or therapeutic approaches.
-Projects using existing dataset to test innovative hypothesis are also welcome.
-Connectivity with research in related areas, such as inflammation and sensory neuroscience, or vascular and mental health is encouraged, as is outreach to experts in the fields of physical and computational science or industrial partners within the consortium or foreseen follow up collaborations.
+Projects using existing datasets to test innovative hypotheses are also welcome.
+Connectivity with research in related areas, such as inflammation and sensory neuroscience, or vascular and mental health is encouraged, as is outreach to experts in the fields of physical and computational science or industrial partners within the consortium or foreseen follow-up collaborations.

 Within the remit of this call, neurodegeneration applies to:

 - Spinocerebellar Ataxia

 Type of neurodegenerative disease research to be supported:

 - Cutting edge basic, translational and/or clinical studies